bricboi/quiz-game/README.md

 #### Example: Answer input

 ![Image of an Invalid input message](screenshots/invalid_input.png)
-Appart from the start screen.
+Much like the start screen.
 The user can only give four answers during the course of the game, the numbers 1, 2, 3 or 4.
 When an invalid input is given, the terminal will respond with: "Enter a valid answer (1, 2, 3, 4)", and will allow the player to enter an number.
 This will be repeated until the user enters a valid input.

 ### Random questions:

 ![Image of a possible question](screenshots/ex_question.png)
 The game has a list of questions, and answers to those questions.
-It can select a set of 10 random questions from this list and displayes them in a random sequence, where the user can then give their answer.
+It can select a set of 10 random questions from this list and displays them in a random sequence, where the user can then give their answer.

 ### Answer calculation: